briandconnelly/nicheconstruct/paper/05_discussion.md

 The role of hitchhiking in the evolution cooperation has been explored experimentally and theoretically [@morgan2012selection; @waite2012adaptation; @asfahl2015nonsocial; @schwilk2002genetic; @santos2008genetic; @wilder2015altruists].
 In a process termed the "Hankshaw effect", @HANKSHAW recently demonstrated that traits such as cooperation and spite can actively prolong their existence by increasing their likelihood of hitchhiking with a beneficial trait.
 In that work and here, subpopulations of cooperators grow to a higher density than those of defectors.
-These larger cooperator subpopulations therefore experience more mutations and are consequently more likely to gain adaptations.
+These larger subpopulations are more likely to gain adaptations as a result of this increase in growth and the corresponding mutational opportunities.
 Although this process favors cooperation in the short term, it eventually reaches a dead end: When the opportunities for adaptation are exhausted, and cooperators can no longer hitchhike, they face extinction.
 Here, we have investigated whether niche construction might serve to perpetually generate new adaptive opportunities and thus favor cooperation.